 What is SEO?

-This includes configuration settings you can apply to your website (that’s on page SEO) and techniques you can use outside the boundaries of the website (that’s off page SEO).
+This includes optimizing your website for the crawling and indexing phase (that’s technical SEO).
+Optimization settings you can apply to your pages and content (that’s on-page SEO) and techniques you can use outside the boundaries of the website (that’s off-page SEO).

 What is Off-Page SEO?